(This article was originally published on the 15th of January 2017 and updated on the 17th March 2021).

 What should I do if I have a bad CCRIS or CTOS record?

-For those who have a bad CCRIS or CTOS record and is in urgent need of fund, there are certain koperasi loan that will still accept such application especially for those who works in the government sector.
+For those who have a bad CCRIS, CTOS record or listed under SAA and AKPK and is in urgent need of fund, there are certain koperasi loans that will accept such application especially for those who work in the government sector.
 Koperasi loans are less stringent because the repayment is processed through direct salary deduction and hence, the risk of repayment is lower.
 This is still a safe and legal way to obtain some emergency funding.
-While there are some moneylenders out there who claims to accept borrowers who have bad CCRIS/ CTOS, please be aware of the terms of the loan!
+While there are some moneylenders out there who claim to accept borrowers who have bad CCRIS and CTOS, please be aware of the terms of the loan!

 The best way is still to maintain a good CCRIS and CTOS so that you can get any financing when you need to.
 Follow us on the blog or our Facebook page as we share more tips on how to maintain a good CCRIS and CTOS record.

 In case you want to apply for a personal loan to do renovation, wedding, consolidate debt, overlap and etc; Direct Lending is ready to help.
-We can help you to solve your financial struggles by offering 100% free consultation service.
+Let us help you to solve your financial struggles by offering 100% free consultation service.
 No hidden cost or upfront payment needed.
-We can help you to source the best personal loan deals.
-Our rates are as low as 2.75% or as fast as 2 working days.
+We can help you to source the best personal loan deals in town.
+Loan approval as fast as 2 working days.